8x8-dxi/ContactNowAPI/README.md

 a certain set of methods and actions.

 ### API Endpoint Request Format
-`API BASE URL/scriptName.php?token=MY-TOKEN&method=method&...`
+`https://[API BASE URL]/scriptName.php?token=MY-TOKEN&method=method&format=json&...`

-The API will by default return a JSON response for every request.
-If you speak XML and wish to consume the API in XML then you need to append `&formart=xml` to your requests.
+The API will by default return a JSON response for some request.
+If you speak XML and wish to consume the API in XML format then you need to supply `&formart=xml` to your requests.

-This section aims to list the various endpoints and scripts that can be used for certain type of data manipulation.

 ## High level API diagram
+The diagram gives you some understanding of the high level design of the various endpoint and how they interact with some element of the system.
 ![API Diagram](https://raw.githubusercontent.com/8x8-dxi/ContactNowAPI/master/images/High-level-API-diagram.png)

 ### APIs